hidem1129-oss/Modular-Factory-System/Software/Grafana/sql/Recent Sessions/README.md

 ## Note

-The `from_ms` and `to_ms` fields in the table are not necessary as data, but they are used to calculate the session time.
+The `from_ms` and `to_ms` fields are helper values for Grafana data links or dashboard time-range navigation.

-Removing them from the table will prevent the calculation of the session time.
+They are calculated with a small margin:

+- `from_ms` starts 10 seconds before the session start
+- `to_ms` ends 10 seconds after the session end

+This makes it easier to open another dashboard view focused on the selected monitoring session.

 ---